vanvoljg/data-structures-and-algorithms/code-challenges/401/checkmate/README.md

   - Once the king is found, save that coordinate to somewhere we can access later
 - Check the king's position in the mirror array.
 If it's a space in danger, the king can be taken

+**Efficiency**

+- Time: O(1) - The input never changes, so the time is always the same (possibly O(n), where n is the number of pieces on the board)
+- Space: O(1) - Output is always the same, and the same amount of space is used regardless of how many pieces are on the board

 ## Solution

 ![Embedded whiteboard picture](./assets/checkmate.jpg)